Philippine one hundred-peso note: Version history

+First Philippine Polymer series (2024–present)

 Design errors

 The banknote became the subject of controversy in 2005 after banknotes printed by Oberthur Technologies of France in time for the Christmas season were printed with the President's name misspelled, the first in Philippine history.
 The banknotes spelled the President's name as "Gloria Macapagal-Arrovo" versus the correct Gloria Macapagal Arroyo.
 The incident was subsequently the subject of public humor as soon as the issue made national headlines.
 The BSP probed the mistake and corrected the error afterwards.

 In December 2017, a 100 peso banknote which had no face of Manuel A. Roxas and no electrotype 100 was issued.
 The Facebook post was shared over 24,000 times.
 The BSP said that the banknotes are due to a rare misprint.